Tax Refund Calculator

 What usually changes a tax refund the most?

-In practical terms, the biggest drivers are federal withholding, filing status, whether you take the standard deduction or itemize, and credits.
-A refund often changes because too much or too little tax was withheld during the year relative to your final federal tax bill.
+In practical terms, the biggest drivers are federal withholding, estimated tax payments, filing status, whether you take the standard deduction or itemize, and credits.
+A refund often changes because too much or too little tax was paid during the year relative to your final federal tax bill.

 Does this calculator include the refundable Additional Child Tax Credit?